 Introducing Lúgū Hú

 The best times to visit the lake are April to May, and September to October, when the weather is dry and mild.
-Entrance to the lake is Y80.
+It’s usually snowbound during the winter months.